Dr. Sara Dittoe Barrett

 I feel honored to be able to be a psychotherapist.
 Therapy is hard work, with the potential for incredible payoff.
 I will do my best to make this a safe, collaborative, and challenging environment where you can experiment and grow.
 We will use evidence-based treatments including mindfulness-based Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Compassion-Focused Therapy, and Positive Psychology.
 These are approaches that I am personally drawn to and that my clients tend to like.
 They are backed by science and can be fun and creative.
 These are also very active therapies where you learn new skills and practice them to improve your quality of life.

 I also enjoy and value working with a diverse client population.
 I see race, ethnicity, ability status, gender identity, sexual orientation, and spirituality as important parts of our identity which impact how we move through the world and how the world sees us.
-I strive to be LGBTQIA affirming and anti-racist.
+I strive to be anti-racist and affirming of all identities.
 Cultivating anti-racist and anti-oppressive beliefs, practices, and policies is an ongoing and evolving process for all of us at CBA Chicago.

 Dr. Julia Rubinshteyn